 Renowned all around the world, Central Otago is home to some of the best vineyards in New Zealand.
-As there is over 200 in the Central Otago region alone, we’ve decided to compile a list of the best wineries in Queenstown.
+As there are over 200 in the Central Otago region alone, we’ve decided to compile a list of the best wineries in Queenstown.
 It’s unlikely you will make it to all 200, so this should make choosing a little easier.

 The Central Otago region has a climate that results in hot summers and extremely cold winters.
 This climate, combined with varying altitudes and mineral-rich soil creates the perfect location for growing some of the best grapes in the world.

-One grape varietal, in particular, is more coveted and sought after than the others in this region.
+One grape varietal in particular, is more coveted and sought after than the others in this region.
 That is the Central Otago Pinot Noir.
 Make your way through the list of wineries below and you will quickly understand why this is the case, but don’t forget to try all the other varietals this region has on offer.

 Possibly the best part about the vineyards in Queenstown is the stunning backdrop on offer from every single vineyard.
-Expect views of Lake Wanaka, Shotover River and towering mountains wherever you choose to go.
+Expect views of Lake Wanaka, Shotover River, and towering mountains wherever you choose to go.

 Chard Farm Winery